kaidez/kaidez.github.io/_posts/2017-11-01-javascript-state.md

 That's where JavaScript frameworks and libraries came in. <a href="http://www.javascriptmvc.com/">JavaScript MVC</a>, <a href="https://dojotoolkit.org/">Dojo</a> and <a href="http://backbonejs.org/">Backbone</a> were the first popular ones, then came Angular, Ember, Dart, Knockout...and on and on.

 <h3>...The ES6 Makeover Arrives...</h3>
 Next, JavaScript got a major update called <a href="http://exploringjs.com/es6/">ES6</a>, or ES2015.
-Its syntax and features closely matched those of the more traditional languages, Java, C#, etc.
+Its syntax and features closely matched those of the more traditional programming languages: Java, C#, etc.

 <h3>...At (Roughly) The Same Time That React Arrives</h3>
 And then came React.
 It's a library for building the view portion of your application.

-A React view is built with <a href="https://css-tricks.com/modular-future-web-components/">web components</a>, which have been around for a while but is now rising in popularity.
+React views are built using <a href="https://css-tricks.com/modular-future-web-components/">web components</a>, which have been around for a while but are now rising in popularity.
 A web component is a custom HTML tag encapsulates other tags, CSS styles and JS functionality...it's essentially a widget.

 <h3>React state (starts to) change everything...</h3>
 React provided an easy-to-understand web component model, and that's great.
 But its BIG innovation was how it improved application state management in JavaScript apps.

 React state is in the form of a JavaScript object that developers can manipulate to change how the app looks on the screen.
 So maybe a mobile menu needs to be made visible, maybe a new component needs to load onto the page.

-In React, <strong>changes like this require updating the state...<em>not</em> the DOM</strong>.
+In React, <strong>changes like this happen by updating the state...<em>not</em> the DOM</strong>.

-<em>Side note: React state is an abstract thing so depending on your developer background, it can a be tough concept to grasp. <a href="https://twitter.com/dceddia">Dave Ceddia</a> wrote <a href="https://daveceddia.com/visual-guide-to-state-in-react/">an excellent post that explains React state as if it needed to be explained to a six-year old.</a></em>
+<em>Side note: React state is an abstract thing that can be a tough understand, depending on your developer background. <a href="https://twitter.com/dceddia">Dave Ceddia</a> wrote <a href="https://daveceddia.com/visual-guide-to-state-in-react/">an excellent post that explains React state as if it needed to be explained to a six-year old.</a></em>

 <h3>And now...Redux...</h3>
 Redux came out as a set of tools for managing and manipulating application state.
 It's based on <a href="https://facebook.github.io/flux/">Facebook's Flux design pattern</a> and was initially written to work with React, but it can work with any JavaScript library or framework.